Natural Vs. Synthetic: Essential Oils and Fragrance

 So let’s discuss the good, the bad and the ugly and how to discern the difference.
 We’ll start with stating the obvious that natural does not automatically mean it is good for you!
 Essential Oils come from plants so you could probably get a fairly strong Poison Ivy *Essential Oil* if you wanted to… Ever brush against a vine and you can’t seem to get rid of it?
 That’s because the oils themselves got onto your skin and the allergic reaction begins.
 Around 85% of people are allergic to poison ivy and around 10-15% are extremely allergic.
 For those that are it can be miserable or even land you in the hospital.
 See tip* below for if you ever do unwittingly brush up against it.

 What exactly are Essential Oils?
 They are the volatile scented oils that are separated from the water and other juices of plants.
 Essential Oils are hydrophobic, meaning resistant to water, thus are called oil, even though they are not made up of fatty acids like *true* oils are.
 Essential oils can be extremely powerful and strong.
 And they need to be carefully handled and not use them too strongly in a formulation or they can actually damage your skin.
-If you are pregnant, breast feeding, or have cancer or any other serious medical condition we highly recommend speaking with a knowledgeable health care practitioner before using any scented product, natural or not!
+If you are pregnant, breast feeding, or have cancer or any other serious medical condition we highly recommend speaking with a knowledgeable health care practitioner before using any scented product, even natural!
 Many essential oils are safe under most circumstances, such as Patchouli or Lavender.
 (We do not recommend using any Essential Oils neat (undiluted) without proper study and knowledge.)
 However, all Essential Oils should be used with caution.

 Do think about this though.
 If you handle a citrus fruit (something God obviously intended most people to be able to do, with exceptions for certain conditions) you are handling essential oils neat (straight) in small quantities, and your hands, if left unwashed, will remain scented for quite some time.
 If you pick a flower, same.